Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Conventional Channel Estimation Approaches

-After obtaining the LS estimates at pilot positions, a subsequent interpolation (or extrapolation) step is typically applied to estimate the channel at non-pilot positions \( (n, m) \in \CMcal{T} \setminus \CMcal{P} \).
-Various interpolation techniques can be employed, ranging from simple linear or bilinear interpolation \cite{coleri:tbc:02, edfors:tcom:98}.

-The LS estimator requires no prior statistical knowledge of the channel or noise, making it simple and straightforward to implement.
-However, its performance may degrade significantly, especially at low signal-to-noise ratio (SNR) conditions or when the channel matrix ${\bf{H}}$ is ill-conditioned.
+Channel coefficients at non-pilot positions $(n,m) \in \CMcal{T} \setminus \CMcal{P}$ are subsequently recovered via interpolation~\cite{coleri:tbc:02, edfors:tcom:98}.
+While LS requires no prior statistical knowledge of the channel or noise, its performance degrades at low SNR due to the lack of any noise regularization.

-{\textbf{MMSE}}: MMSE estimation uses prior channel statistics to minimize the expected MSE between the true channel and its estimate.
-It corresponds to the Bayesian conditional mean of the channel given the pilot observations, thus providing a statistically optimal solution to the channel estimation problem.
+{\textbf{LMMSE}}: The LMMSE estimation uses prior channel statistics to minimize the expected MSE between the true channel and its estimate.
+It corresponds to the Bayesian conditional mean of the channel given the pilot observations.
+This yields a statistically optimal solution to the channel estimation problem.
 This is given by

 where the expectation is taken over the randomness of ${\bf{H}}$ and ${\bf{Z}}$.
 Assuming that \(\mathbf{H}\) and ${\bf{Z}}$ are jointly Gaussian, the conditional mean \eqref{eq:cond_mean} is given by the following linear expression: